“How Much Money Will I Need to Retire?”

 A cash account can include checking, savings or money market accounts.
 Assets in this category are liquid, so you can use them any time without incurring penalties or losses.

 Short-term assets can provide cash reserves and create consistent and predictable income.
-Investments in this category generally have guaranteed principal, such as Treasury bills and share certificates.
+Investments in this category generally have guaranteed principal, such as Treasury bills and Certificates of Deposit (CD).

 The main goal for your long-term assets is to potentially provide growth to help meet your financial needs throughout retirement, and possibly build assets to pass on to your heirs.
 You may use your long-term assets to create income, transferring them as necessary to short-term reserves or your cash account.